Mamie Till's Lament

 Clare Coss Librettist

-Fourteen year old African-American Emmett Till from Chicago was lynched in 1955 for allegedly wolf-whistling at a white woman in the Mississippi Delta.
-His mother’s decision to have an open casket helped to ignite the civil rights movement.
-The libretto weaves the tragedy of Emmett Till with his mother Mamie Till’s transformation from private to activist citizen, his Uncle Mose’s brave decision to take the stand and identify the murderers, and white teacher Roanne Taylor's confrontation with indifference, silence and responsibility.
-In the packed dangerous Sumner, Mississippi courtroom, the Jury finds the two murderers not guilty.
-Interviewed by Look Magazine, protected by double jeopardy laws, killer Roy Bryant boasts proudly of their cold blooded slaughter, to preserve "their way of life."
-The score and libretto illuminate how each character negotiates the struggle for identity and humanity in our embattled world.
-The funeral is postponed for three days as thousands file by Emmett Till's open coffin to bear witness.
-Uncle Mose presides over the memorial for his nephew.
-Mamie Till and Everyone gather to sing a majestic hymn that attests to the power of hope and protest.
-“A new earth rises on this day.”
+Fourteen year old African-American Emmett Till from Chicago was tortured and lynched in 1955 for allegedly wolf-whistling at a white woman in the Mississippi Delta.
+His mother demanded an open casket, a decision that changed history.
+The libretto weaves the tragedy of Emmett Till with his mother Mamie Till’s transformation from private to activist citizen, his Uncle Mose’s brave decision to take the stand and identify the murderers, and white teacher Roanne Taylor's confrontation with denial, silence and responsibility.
+Mamie Till's lament, "My Son, My Child," is the heart of the opera.
+The closing scene takes place in the packed dangerous armed Sumner, Mississippi courtroom.
+The Jury finds the two murderers: Not Guilty.

 Mid August to mid September 1955